ShanuA123/Flixster2Project4/README.md

 Submitted by: **Shanu Abrol**

-**Flixster2** is a movie browsing app that allows users to browse the popular people from the MovieDB and display what they are known for in a different activity.
+**Flixster2** is a movie browsing app that allows users to browse the popular people from the MovieDB API and display what they are known for in a different activity.

 Time spent: **5** hours spent in total